CHAPTER 8 The Indo-European Patriarchalization of the World

 The Big Bang – The Discovery of Biological Fatherhood

-At some point in the Neolithic, a precise point in time cannot yet be determined, Indo-European cattle breeders in the southern Russian steppes observed and understood the role of males in the breeding of young animals and recognized their own role in the creation of offspring and thus biological paternity.
+At some point in the late Neolithic Indo-European cattle breeders in the southern Russian steppes observed and understood the role of males in the breeding of young animals and recognized their own role in the creation of offspring and thus biological paternity.
 Gerda Lerner can come to the same conclusion, she writes: »With the domestication of animals and the development of animal husbandry, the role of male in reproduction was recognized. « This knowledge fundamentally changed men and the world.
 The discovery probably caused some excitement among its discoverers.
 It may have generated bewilderment, astonishment, joy, an unprecedented feeling of importance, an inflated self-confidence, even triumph in them.
 The impact that the discovery of fatherhood had on the psyche and conduct of men in their human relationships, however, is underestimated and neglected by scientists.
 We should consider these, however, and seek to understand what impact this had on the progress and course of history.
 Some men may have suspected that women knew the man’s share in procreation, but had deliberately kept it a secret, thus cheating them out of the fair recognition and ›honor‹ for their contribution.
 Others envy women their creative power, which is not so rare that they can get pregnant and give birth.
 In the case of narcissistic personalities, whether fact or assumption, this may have caused anger and hatred against the women who until now enjoyed special respect and admiration as the sole creators and donors of new life.
 Men may have seen themselves as victims of women, treated unjustly, insulted, humiliated and ostracized, which made them seek revenge.
 We do not know whether that was the case or not, but what we can still see today is a variety of consequences in hatred against women.
 On the other hand, the discovery of their biological part in the process of having offspring, such as an adrenaline rush, alcohol or drug state of euphoria, must have been going to the heads of some men.
 Gradually they began to believe that they were the real masters of creation.
 The brutal reactions that followed the discovery over time; do show that the discovery sparked serious consequences.
 The first attacks on peaceful matriarchal settlements, massacres and destruction were noted.
 Whole cities were conquered and finally the ›first war in world history was waged‹, which led to the complete destruction of the city of Hamoukar in northern Syria.
 [See ›Es reicht – 5000 Jahre Patriarchat sind genug‹ (It’s enough – 5,000 years of patriarchy are enough) 2019] The success and rich booty of their first raids and conquests inebriated the warriors; the successful submission of matriarchal cultures was overwhelming and made them triumph.
 Myths tell of fantasies of superiority, of drunkenness and triumphs.
 Their claims to rule increased increasingly in the grandiose claim of sole creative power.
 Their urge for validity – starting with the first Sumerian and Egyptian kings – degenerated and claimed divinity and omnipotence for themselves.
 In any case, the discovery of fatherhood was the moment when some men saw their previous role in human history as too modest and underestimated.
 Their response was the invention of the first male gods and their own deification.
 Divine help and priestly myths should support the size and importance of the role of men and ›legalize‹ their struggle against women.
 That is the goal of all religions to this day.

 All Power to the Man